What To Expect On Safari In Uganda?

 Duration of Stay

-The length of a Uganda safari varies, with gorilla tracking often being a highlight.
-Recommended stays range between four to six days, including tracking gorillas twice for a more immersive experience.
+The length of a Uganda safari varies, but gorilla tracking is often a highlight.
+Recommended stays range between four and six days, and for a more immersive experience, gorillas can be tracked twice.

 Ideal Time to Visit